gradosevic/ag-custom-admin/readme.txt

 4. Default WP grey colors can be refreshed with any colors that you like!
 There are a lot of Colorizer option which can be use to style text, background, login, widgets, admin menu, top bar, footer and many more!

 == Changelog ==

+= 1.4.2 =
+* Internal links changes, support for the new support site domain

 = 1.4.1 =
 * Support up to WordPress 4.1